 OK, fair enough.
 But what on earth is this tweet supposed to do, and how is it helping anyone in the university in question?
 Unless they are trying to help Stephen Fry get questions for QI.

 For me, Twitter has become an unexpectedly vital tool.
 Having worked out who is likely to give me early and accurate information, or who is likely to stimulate me with an interesting question, or who is likely to amuse me, I have assembled some twitterers to follow and I am better informed, stimulated and entertained as a result.
 When I look at university tweets I am almost immediately overcome with a massive desire to take a nap.
 What is clear is that the universities don’t know whom they are addressing, and in consequence don’t know what they should be saying.
 They should stop what they are doing – all of them – and do some proper analysis of how a Twitter presence might help them.
-And they should stop boring me.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+And they should stop boring me.university comment below, or link to this permanent URL from your own site.